ii/coredns/middleware/cache/README.md

 * **TTL** max TTL in seconds.
 If not specified, the maximum TTL will be used which is 3600 for noerror responses and 1800 for denial of existence ones.
-    A set TTL of 300 *cache 300* would cache the record up to 300 seconds.
+    Setting a TTL of 300 *cache 300* would cache the record up to 300 seconds.
-    Smaller record provided TTLs will take precedence.
 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).
 For the negative cache, the SOA's MinTTL value is used.
 A cache can contain up to 10,000 items by default.
 A TTL of zero is not allowed.
-No cache invalidation triggered by other middlewares is available.
-Therefore even reloaded items might still be cached for the duration of the TTL.

 If you want more control: